 Scientific name: Varecia variegata

-Here at Woburn there is a group of five male ruffed lemurs.
+Here at Woburn there is a small group of male black and white ruffed lemurs that live alongside the ring-tailed lemurs and red-bellied lemurs in the Foot Safari.
 They are the most relaxed of our lemur species and are most often found sunbathing or sleeping.
 Their loud call can be heard throughout the park.

 They love to sunbathe lying on their backs with arms stretched!